ku6a-cj/RetrofitFirstSteps/README.md

 # RetrofitFirstSteps

-A simple Android Studio project that would let us understand functionalities of retrofit
+A simple Android Studio project that will let us understand functionalities of retrofit